wur-bioinformatics/introduction-to-bioinformatics/week1.md

 :width: 70%
 :name: transcription

 RNA is produced by transcribing DNA: as such, it is a direct copy of the information contained in the DNA.
 Where DNA contains thymine (T, indicated in blue), RNA contains uracil (U, indicated in purple).
+Credits: [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) {cite}`transcription_2024`.
 :::
-%#% Figure transcription created by Rens Holmer.
-How to properly attribute?
-Discussion point for everyone/library.

 In eukaryotes, precursor mRNA molecules undergo splicing.
 During RNA splicing, the spliceosome protein complex removes introns: specific non-coding parts of an mRNA molecule that are not used during translation ({numref}`splicing`), to create mature mRNA.
 Most introns are characterized by a GU and AG dinucleotide motif in the 5' and 3' end respectively.

 :::{figure} images/Week1/splicing.jpg